| |

 |

-The intense heat generated by graphics processing units is driving significant mergers and acquisitions activity within the data center cooling sector, exemplified by Trane's acquisition of LiquidStack.
+The rapidly growing need to cool high-performance graphics processing units is fueling mergers and acquisitions within the data center cooling sector, exemplified by Trane's acquisition of LiquidStack.

 |